| 1. Brass or bronze

 number with a light color for a dark background.

-11. The "front" door is set back from
+11. The so-called "front" door is set back from

 the front of the house.
 Sometimes the "front" door is located on the side of the house.
 In this case, the number doesn't belong near the

 door.
-It belongs on the front of the house.
+It belongs on the actual front of the house.

 13. Sixes that look like eights.
 Ones

 that look like sevens.
-The more fancy it looks, the harder it is to read
+The more fancy the number looks, the harder it is to distinguish

 at a distance.
-We need a plain looking number.
+We need a plain font style.

 14. Some individual numbers come with

 their own background.
-When you arrange it to form the house number, you need to
+When you arrange them to form the house number, you need to

 make the backgrounds touch so there is one large background.
-If there is a gap, the number will
+If there is a gap between backgrounds, the numbers will

 blur when seen from a distance.

-15. Christmas, Halloween, or any other holiday decorations obstruct the number.
-This will sometimes block the number
+15. Christmas, Halloween, or any other holiday decorations that obstruct the number.
+Sometimes they block the number

 16. Silver numbers on black background.